Ogata Gekkō: Biography

 A dragon ascends towards the heavens with Mount Fuji in the background in this print from Gekko's Views of Mount Fuji.

 An incident in the Battle of Weihaiwei during the First Sino-Japanese War.
 Major General Ōdera at the cliff, 1895 — Woodblock print by Ogata Gekkō, ink and color on paper triptych; 37.9 x 72.8 cm (14 15/16 x 28 11/16 in.) in the collection of the Museum of Fine Arts, Boston.

 Gekkō was born Nakagami Masanosuke (名鏡 正之助) in Kyōbashi Yazaemon-chō in Edo (modern Tokyo) in 1859.
 His father, tradesman Nakagami Seijirō (名鏡 清次郎), died in 1876, and Gekkō took to work in a lantern shop in Kyōbashi Yumi-chō.

 Gekkō was self-taught in art and began decorating porcelain and rickshaws, and designing flyers for the pleasure quarters.
+His rickshaw designs were exhibited at an exhibition of industrial design interiors as examples of refined contemporary art, and he was soon recognised by prominent figures in the art world, including the painter Kawanabe Kyōsai, who is credited with discovering him.
 His early style shows the influence of the painter Kikuchi Yōsai.
-Around 1881, he took the surname Ogata at the insistence of a descendant of the painter Ogata Kōrin.
+His talent was soon recognised by leading figures in the art world, including the painter Kawanabe Kyōsai, who is credited with having discovered him.
+Around 1881, he took the surname Ogata at the insistence of a descendant of the painter Ogata Kōrin. his descendant was Ogata Kōya, then head of the Ogata family.
 He soon was designing prints and illustrating books and newspapers.

+Gekkō's early career was built around illustration.
+Initially working as a hanshita artist providing newspaper illustrations, he moved on to e-iri-bon (illustrated books); the first known example of his book-illustration work is a four-volume edition of the serialised novel Chinsetsu Yumiharizuki by Kyokutei Bakin, published in March 1883.
+He supplied only a handful of uncredited images for these books, but in subsequent years became the principal artist for more than fifty books, including a fifty-volume edition of Nansō Satomi Hakkenden, and illustrated several books published simultaneously in English, Chinese and Japanese; some of the images in these books were fairly large colour woodblock prints rather than simple black-and-white sketches.

 In 1885, Gekkō exhibited in the Painting Appreciation Society, and he became acquainted with art scholars Ernest Fenellosa and Okakura Kakuzō.